AaGillet/AGillet-website/content/project/PhD/index.md

 ---
-title: Ecomorphology and biomechanics of cetacean backbone in an evolutionary context
+title: Cetacean backbone ecomorphology
-subtitle: ""
+subtitle: Ecomorphology and biomechanics of cetacean backbone in an evolutionary context
-summary: " "
+summary: Ecomorphology and biomechanics of cetacean backbone in an evolutionary context
-tags:
+tags: Cetacean ecomorphology
 #- Deep Learning
 date: "2015-10-01T00:00:00Z"